-There are many great places to go hiking in PA, but few offer as many unique amenities as Shaver’s Creek Environmental Center.
+There are many great places to go hiking near State College, PA, but few offer as many unique amenities as Shaver’s Creek Environmental Center.

 Shaver’s Creek Environmental Center is located in northern Huntingdon County and is run by Penn State University.
 This 7,000-acre property is part of the Penn State Experimental Forest, which includes a 72-acre lake, and is open to the public for most of the year.